Thioketene

 In organic chemistry, thioketenes are organosulfur compounds analogous to ketenes with the general formula R2C=C=S, where R is alkyl or aryl.
-The parent thioketene (ethenthione) has the formula CH2=C=S. It is the simplest thioketene.
-Ethenthione is stable as a gas, but like most thioketenes, it polymerizes upon condensation.
+The parent thioketene (ethenethione) has the formula CH2=C=S. It is the simplest thioketene.
+Ethenethione is stable as a gas, but like most thioketenes, it polymerizes upon condensation.

-Some thioketenes are produced as transient species upon pyrolysis of 1,2,3-thiadiazoles.
-It has been suggested that thioketenes could be involved in cell damage processes.
+Synthesis

+Thioketones may be prepared by treatment of acid chlorides with phosphorus pentasulfide as described by the following idealized equation: